Preparing for IVF

 Sometimes, speaking to patients who are currently undergoing IVF treatment or have previously undergone IVF treatment can be incredibly beneficial.
 The CARE forum can help connect you with current and former patients and those who are also considering treatment, ask any questions you might have about the patient experience, or see how others have felt about the treatment journey.

-The forum and the CARE Buddy system can help ensure that you’re more prepared for IVF, as you’ll be aware of what to expect.
+The forum can help ensure that you’re more prepared for IVF, as you’ll be aware of what to expect.
 However, we recognise that not everyone may feel comfortable discussing their journey with strangers or may want to discuss their thoughts and feelings with a professional.
 We offer both implications and support counselling to enable you to decide whether or not a particular type of treatment is right for you and make sure you feel completely comfortable during your journey.
 To find out more about our counselling services, please click here.